nens/threedi-docs/source/d_qgis_plugin.rst

 Display settings
 ~~~~~~~~~~~~~~~~~~

 The different colours show the different flow types, explained in the legend on the right.
 By hovering over a flow type in the legend, the corresponding plane lights up in the graph and the corresponding flow lines will be marked with red dotted lines in the map of the model.
 The different flow types can be activated and deactivated in the graph by clicking the box next to the flow type name.
-All flow types can be activated or deactivated using the buttons 'activate all' and 'deactivate all'.
+All flow types can be activated or deactivated using the buttons *activate all* and *deactivate all*.

 .. figure:: image/d_qgisplugin_wb_marked_flow.png
 	:alt: Marked flow types